augustine-tran/seguir-notify/readme.md

 ### /notify/20150815:13

-Trigger a notification for a spefific bucket.
+Trigger a notification for a specific bucket.

 [http://localhost:4001/notify/20150815:13](http://localhost:4001/notify/20150815:13)